junxit/us-congress-bills-116/metadata.md

 - 2020-03-23 — Introduced in House
 - 2020-03-23 — Referred to the Committee on Veterans' Affairs, and in addition to the Committee on Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2020-03-23 — Referred to the Committee on Veterans' Affairs, and in addition to the Committee on Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2020-03-31 — Committee on Armed Services discharged.
+- 2020-03-31 — Committee on Armed Services discharged.
+- 2020-03-31 — Committee on Veterans' Affairs discharged.
+- 2020-03-31 — Committee on Veterans' Affairs discharged.
+- 2020-03-31 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-03-31 — On passage, as amended Passed without objection. (text of amendment in the nature of a substitute: CR H1869-1870)
+- 2020-03-31 — Passed/agreed to in House: On passage, as amended Passed without objection.(text of amendment in the nature of a substitute: CR H1869-1870)
+- 2020-03-31 — Without objection, the Chair laid before the House H.R.
+6322 with an amendment.
+The reading of the amendment was dispensed with and the amendment was agreed to without objection. (consideration: CR H1868-1870)